Skip to navigation Skip to content

 • Entitlement Type - Australian citizen

 Where absence from Australia has gone beyond 5 years evidence of their diplomatic status or continuing government employment is required.
-Where a person cannot produce evidence of this nature a Statutory Declaration is acceptable.
+Where a person cannot produce evidence of this nature a Commonwealth statutory declaration is acceptable.

 Child born overseas to New Zealand citizen